oblio360/hearthstone-blog/_posts/2015-10-25-welcome-to-hearthstone-guide.md

 reasoning is solid.

-Especially at the beginning I recommend that you play a bit with these decks while you level up your classes and try to get a feel for each class until at some point you will probably arrive at a playstyle you like or a class you like.
+Especially at the beginning I recommend that you play a bit with these decks while you level up your classes and try to get a feel for each class until at some point you will probably arrive at a play style you like or a class you like.
 Or both.

-I also recommend that you do not make any serious investment decisions regarding Hearthsone before you play a bit with all these decks.
+I also recommend that you do not make any serious investment decisions regarding Hearthstone before you play a bit with all these decks.
 Otherwise you might regret your initial decision terribly later on :smile:

 ##### [Go top ↑](#toc)

 # <a name="budget-decks">Budget decks</a>

 Now we're getting to the more volatile sections.
-These decks were made during the period after the Blackrock Mountain adventure (BRM for short) and before the Grand Tournament (TGT for short) release.
+These decks were after the release of the Grand Tournament (TGT for short) expansion.

-*TODO: update them after TGT release.* :blush:

 It is very important to note that unlike the basic decks, which are completely free, these require more resources.
 And this is where "budget" becomes very important.